Senior Alert Systems - The Most Important Questions to Ask

 - Paige Coho, Medical Guardian

-The majority of consumers looking for medical alert systems are shopping for a senior in their life, so it is important for people to put themselves in the shoes of the person who will be using the system.
+The majority of consumers looking for medical alert systems are shopping for a senior in their life.
+Before buying one, put yourself in the shoes of the person that will be using the system and consider their possible limitations.

-Is the Senior you are shopping for blind or have trouble seeing?
+Is the senior you are shopping for blind or visually impaired?

-For instance, for someone who only has use of one hand, is a wristband or a necklace help button easier to use?
-Or if the user has arthritis, a soft touch help button may be the best choice.
+Consider the physical limitations of the senior before opting for any alert system.
+A person who only has use of one hand, for example, may find a pendant alert button easier to press than a wristband button.
+Or if the user has arthritis, a device with a soft-touch help button may be the best choice.

 Is keeping track of the senior important?
 Does the senior tend to roam around without notifying anyone?

-If the senior has signs of early dementia or alzheimer’s or is just plain forgetful, a GPS unit you will be able to locate your loved one if they wander off.
-Additionally, if he or she has trouble getting home or there is an emergency, help is just a push of a button away, no matter where they are.
+If the senior shows signs of early onset dementia or Alzheimer's or is just plain forgetful, a GPS unit could help you locate them if they wander off.
+If he or she has trouble getting home or there is an emergency, help will be a push of a button away, no matter where they are.

 Does the senior speak a language other than English?

 Falls and accidents can happen anywhere at any time.
-Make sure that when you select a Medical Alert System you understand the activities and routines of the senior you are purchasing it for.
+Make sure that when you select a medical alert system, you understand the activities, routines, and home environment of the senior who will use it.

 How big is the senior’s home?